Heterosynaptic plasticity: Modulatory input-dependent plasticity (Heterosynaptic Plasticity) Exemplified

 The use of these neuromodulators is an example of heterosynaptic plasticity.
 Released by a neuron called an interneuron, neuromodulators can affect another neuron's efficiency of communication with a postsynaptic cell.
+This is often achieved by alteration of neurotransmitter release probability, which is known to be stochastic in nature, often rooted in the depletion of synaptic vesicles.
 Thus, because the interneuron does not specifically activate the postsynaptic neuron (strength in its synaptic plasticity is indirectly affected), this mechanism of modulatory input-dependent plasticity is heterosynaptic.
 To better understand this process and its vast diversity, key functions of the neuromodulator serotonin in Aplysia californica and dopamine are further illustrated.